How can I build citations but keep my address private?

 - They don’t serve customers at their location and they don’t want customers to come knocking on their door

-- They work in a sensitive business field – e.g. Therapists & counsellors – and they don’t want unsolicited customers coming to them
+- They work in a sensitive business field (e.g. Therapists and counsellors) and they don’t want unsolicited customers coming to them

 - They work from home and don’t want customers to know this in case it appears unprofessional

-- They’re based in 1 location but actually serve a totally different area and they want to rank for searches in that locale
+- They’re based in one location but actually serve a totally different area and they want to rank for searches in that locale

-- They’re not really a local business but want to get benefit of local search traffic/visibility
+- They’re not really a local business but want to get the benefit of local search traffic/visibility

 - Their local office is a virtual office and doesn’t have staff on location so they don’t want customers to drop by

-I’m sure that there are more good reasons but these 6 cover the majority of cases.
+I’m sure that there are more good reasons but these six cover the majority of cases.
 Please provide a comment if you’ve come across others and I’ll update the post accordingly.

 Does hiding your address limit your local ranking?